 A few months ago, I reviewed a film called Hands of Stone, which was the story of Hall of Fame boxer Roberto Duran.
 While Roberto Duran had a great story to tell, the film, however, failed to convey an entertaining story about one of the greatest boxers of all time.
 Here we are three months later and we have another boxing biopic based on the life of Vincenzo ‘Vinny’ Pazienza called Bleed for This.
 Vinny Pazienza was a prolific boxer in the mid-80s who won titles at three different weight classes.
-Riding high in the prime of his career, a severe car accident put his career and his life at danger.
+Riding high in the prime of his career, a severe car accident put his career and his life in danger.
 Refusing doctors’ orders, Vinny continues to train for a return to the ring and makes an incredible comeback to the sport 13 months after being told he would never walk again.
 Once again, Hollywood has the opportunity to bring an amazing story in the world of boxing to life and this time they rely on Miles Tiller to get the job done.
 Many people have their issues with Teller but they don’t have much to worry about this time around.

 The film begins in the late 1980s where Vinny is struggling to make weight for his light Welterweight bout with Roger Mayweather.
 The opening sequence is presented to show Vinny’s cockiness and stubbornness when it comes to how he prepares for his fights.
 After a loss to Mayweather and a hospital visit due to severe dehydration.
 Pazienza decides to refocus his efforts by enlisting the help of Kevin Rooney, a famed boxing trainer, and owner of the world’s worst hairline.
 Rooney decides that in order to save his career, Pazienza must move up two weight classes to avoid weight cut issues and resurrect his career.
 Pazienza is awarded a title fight and pulls off an incredible upset to win the light-middleweight championship.
 With everything going his way, Pazienza decides to undertake in his second passion…gambling.
 But on his way, his life takes a turn for the worst as a broken neck suffered in a car crash may force him to hang up his gloves for good.